separk-1/gns_sparc/README.md

 ---

-## 🔗 Reference
+## Reference

-MPM ground truth data is generated using [Taichi-Elements](https://github.com/taichi-dev/taichi_elements).
+- MPM ground truth data is generated using [Taichi-Elements](https://github.com/taichi-dev/taichi_elements).
+- The GNS model architecture and training pipeline are based on the official repository: [geoelements/gns](https://github.com/geoelements/gns).